A note on the non-existence of prime models of theories of pseudo-finite fields: Abstract

 \section{Abstract}

 We show that if a field $A$ is not pseudo-finite, then there is no prime model of the theory of pseudo-finite fields over $A$.
-Assuming GCH, we generalise this result to $\kappa$-prime models, for $\kappa$ a regular uncountable cardinal or $\aleph_\varepsilon$.
+Assuming GCH, we extend this result to $\kappa$-prime models, for $\kappa$ an uncountable cardinal or $\aleph_\varepsilon$.